MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgAdministrativeUnit.md

 ```

 ### -ScopedRoleMembers
-Scoped-role members of this Administrative Unit.
+Scoped-role members of this administrative unit.
-HTTP Methods: GET (list scopedRoleMemberships), POST (add scopedRoleMembership), DELETE (remove scopedRoleMembership).
-To construct, see NOTES section for SCOPEDROLEMEMBERS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for SCOPEDROLEMEMBERS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphScopedRoleMembership[]